LLNL/axom/src/axom/core/docs/sphinx/core_acceleration.rst

    :language: C++

 Throughout Axom, acceleration is increasingly supported.
-Both internally, and to support users, Axom Core offers an interface that, using RAJA and Umpire internally, provides easy access to for-loop level acceleration via the for-all model, which applies a given lambda function for every index in range.
+Both internally, and to support users, Axom Core offers an interface that, using RAJA and Umpire internally, provides easy access to for-loop level acceleration via the parallel-for idiom, which applies a given lambda function for every index in range.

-Here is an example of Axom in motion with basic sequential execution:
+Here is an Axom example showing sequential execution:

 .. literalinclude:: ../../examples/core_acceleration.cpp
    :start-after: _exebasic_start